-Applications for the 25/26 school year will open in Spring 2025!
+Applications for the 25/26 school year are now open!
+Submit today!

 A teacher happily works with her middle school students